 If not, eliminate that publisher.
 Doing so helps you focus your time and energy on preparing the strongest possible proposal for the publishers who might actually be interested.

-If you decide the press is a good fit, be sure to fill out any remaining parts of the Press Information Worksheet, focusing especially on its recent important works, authors you know personally who have published with the press, acquisitions editor and proposal information, and your justification.
+If you decide the press is a good fit, be sure to take good notes about why, focusing especially on its recent important works, authors you know personally who have published with the press, acquisitions editor and proposal information, and your justification.

 Repeat the whole process with all the other presses.

 - Chapter 4 of William Germano’s Getting it Published (ebook) which discusses how to find a press, and talks about the advantages and disadvantages of being published in a book series at length.

 - My standalone course on identifying your academic book’s audience and finding a publisher.

 Remember that finding a publisher for your academic book involves two main steps.
 First, you must find presses that publish books like yours.